AlphaOmarDiallo/Mareu/README.md

   * DeleteMeetingEvent
   * OpenMeetingEvent
   * SendPositionEvent
-They are triggered in the recycler view nested in the viewpager.
+They are triggered in the recycler view.
 They trigger these events.
 An improvment, would be to consider refactoring the app to use more performant tool as RxJava or refactor it in Kotlin and use coroutines.

 ### Service

 It contains the dummy API to run this application.

-### ui.neighhbour_list
+### controller

 It contains the classes linked to the activities and fragments.